jaguardado123/3326-lab-twentythree/README.md

 interface Mammal {
 	// Since by default is final, must be initialized.
 	String blood = "warm blooded";
-	// By default methods are abstract.
+	// By default methods are public and abstract. void about();
-	void about();
 }

 interface Animal {
 	// Since by default is final, must be initialized.
 	String type = "heterotroph";
-	// By default methods are abstract.
+	// By default methods are public and abstract. void diet();
-	void diet();
 }